lg114/bagger/README.md

 - Watches transcript folders and incrementally syncs new events
 - Extracts structured memories (facts, preferences, decisions, and lessons) with an OpenAI-compatible LLM
 - Retrieves memories with keyword, vector, or hybrid search
-- Provides a CLI, loopback-only FastAPI service, and native Tauri desktop app
+- Provides a CLI, loopback-by-default FastAPI service, and native Tauri desktop app

 ## Quick start